Porthcurno Winter Rollers

-Set deep amongst the storm-beaten cliffs at the tip of the Penwith peninsular lies the multi-faceted Cornish gem of Porthcurno.
-Facing directly out into the wild Atlantic, it's an impossibly beautiful cove that draws me back time and again.
-Back in 2011, I won the coveted 'Cornish Point Of View' photography award with the image shown above that was taken here.
-This opened up my Seascape horizons and set me on the path I walk today.
+Set deep amongst the storm-beaten cliffs at the tip of the Penwith Peninsular, lies the hidden gem of Porthcurno.
+Facing out into the wild Atlantic, it's an impossibly beautiful cove that draws me back time and again.
+I first discovered it back in 1980 on a surfing holiday.
+I was immediately struck by the clear, crystalline water, incredible rock formations and coarse golden sand, made from crushed shell, that add engaging colour and textures to an image.
+Back in 2011, I won the coveted 'Cornish Point Of View' photography award with an image (shown above) that was taken here.
+This opened-up my Seascape horizons and set me on the path I am on today.

-As such I have a deep affinity with Porthcurno.
-I love shooting here and it regularly features in my workshop itineraries.
-Because there's nothing better than arriving on the tideline in the inky pre-dawn darkness and watching a client's wide-eyed expression as the light builds and the magnificent expanse opens up before them.
+Therefore I have a deep affinity for Porthcurno.
+I love shooting here and it regularly features in my Cornish Seascape Workshop itineraries.
+Because there's nothing better than arriving on the tideline in the inky, pre-dawn darkness and watching a client's expression as the light builds and the magnificent expanse opens up before them.

-Beside the outstanding vista, turquoise sea, shining sand and regular big, clean break, the light is dependably good, and very often great!
-Therefore, rainy or foggy days aside, Porthcurno rarely disappoints.
-So once the Christmas break was over, and I was back at work with my cameras, it was high on my location list.
+Besides the outstanding vista, turquoise sea, shining sand and regular big, clean break, the light is dependably good, and very often great!
+Therefore Porthcurno rarely disappoints.
+So at the beginning of January this year, once the seemingly endless Christmas break was over and I was back at work with my cameras, a visit was high on my list.

-Yet the weather pixies weren't playing ball!
-I had been monitoring the '3W's' - Weather, Waves and Wind - for days, but everything was dull, flat and still.
-When I did spot a brief predicted clearing in the first week of January, I managed a colourful evening shoot over on the cliffs at Penhale.
-But at this, my favourite time of year, I really want to shoot winter storms and dramatic atmospherics.
-Therefore when, against all predictions, the dawn of Thursday 6th January saw the eastern horizon set ablaze with glorious amber hues, I decided to ignore the rain-filled forecasts and go for it!
+Yet the weather wasn't playing ball.
+I had been monitoring my apps for days, but apart from strong winds everything was looking dull, wet and dreary.
+I did spot a brief predicted clearing in the first week of January, and managed a colourful evening shoot over on the cliffs at Holywell Bay.
+But at this time of year, I really want to shoot wild winter storms and dramatic atmospherics.
+Therefore when, against all predictions, on the dawn of Thursday 6th January I looked out my bedroom windows to see the eastern horizon ablaze with glorious amber hues, I rued the fact I had missed such an opportunity and decided to ignore the rain-filled forecasts and go for it!

-Next day, in the face of pouring rain and slashing sleet storms, I put my long lens set-up - Canon EOS 1DX MKIII & EF 100 - 400mm lens with a 1.4 x Adaptor - into a rain sleeve, grabbed my chest waders and Dry Robe and headed off.
+Next day, in the face of an incessant wintry deluge of rain and sleet, I put my long lens set-up - Canon EOS 1DX MKIII & EF 100 - 400mm lens with a 1.4 x Adaptor - into a rain sleeve, then grabbed my chest waders and Dry Robe and headed off to Porthcurno.

-I had checked the 'Windy' App and big waves were predicted to reach their zenith (around 16ft) as low tide approached.
-Plus the wind that was hammering straight into the North Coast - and therefore flattening the rollers here - would hopefully remain constant and be slamming smack into the face of the break.
-This would give a clean break and see the crests of the waves being torn away in curling tendrils of spindrift.
-So all the way down the A30, with the windscreen wipers slapping away the driving rain, I was keeping my fingers crossed and hoping the 'Knockers' (Cornish Pixies) would be on my side.
+I had checked the 'Windy' App and big waves were predicted to reach their zenith (around 4m) as low tide approached at 14.30.
+Plus the onshore wind that was hammering straight into the North Coast and flattening the rollers, would be an offshore blast slamming smack into the face of the break.
+This would present a clean break and I envisaged the massive wave crests being torn away in wonderful curling tendrils of spindrift.
+So all the way down the A30, with the windscreen wipers slapping away the driving rain, I was keeping my fingers crossed.

-When I pulled in to a Penzance filling station, while rain was still chucking down, I could have sworn the sky was trying to brighten.
-A short while later, as I navigated the narrow, twisting lanes past Buryan, there was a brief cessation in the rain and the low cloud was definitely breaking.
-And as the last few miles slipped past, so the skies cleared to 3/10 cover, allowing bright, wintry sunshine to cast across the wild, western landscape of Penhale.
+When I pulled into a Penzance filling station, while the rain was still torrential, I could have sworn the sky was trying to brighten.
+A short while later, as I navigated the twisting lanes through Buryan, there was a brief cessation and I could see the low cloud was definitely breaking and lifting.
+Then as the final miles slipped past, so the skies cleared to scudding cloud cover that allowed bright sunshine to cast across the wild, western landscape.
 It was all looking good!

 "Are the waves big?"

-After parking up, I jumped into my waders, threw on my dry robe, grabbed my wet bag and tripod and headed off down the winding track leading to the beach.
-You can normally hear the deep thunder of big waves echoing up the valley long before you catch a glimpse of the sea.
-Yet as I hurried along, I couldn't make out anything.
-Perhaps the wind was blowing the sound away?
-I hoped!..
+After parking up, I got into my waders and dry robe, grabbed my wet bag and tripod and hurried off down the winding track leading to the beach.
+You can normally hear the thunder of really big waves echoing up the valley long before you catch a glimpse of the sea.
+Yet as I pressed on, I couldn't make out anything above the the raging wind that was buffeting my back.
+Perhaps it was blowing the sound away?..
+I hoped...
 I implored!

 "HUGE!" he exclaimed.